Super-Protocol/docs/docs/marketplace/guides/place-order.md

 :::warning

-Ensure your model fits into the total maximum compute configuration allowed for the testnet.
+Ensure your model fits into the maximum compute configuration allowed for the testnet.
 Refer to the [Testnet Limitations](/marketplace/limitations).

 :::